Mohannad-AlDardiri/Tech-Company/README.md

-# Frontend Mentor - Space tourism website solution

-This is a simple Wordpress website I built to improve my skills in Wordpress, an examble of a Tech company Website
+This is a simple WordPress website I built to improve my skills in WordPress, an example of a Tech Company Website

 ### Links